Alexis de Tocqueville: Democracy in America

 The above is often misquoted as a slavery quote because of previous translations of the French text.
 The most recent translation by Arthur Goldhammer in 2004 translates the meaning to be as stated above.
 Examples of misquoted sources are numerous on the internet such as "Americans are so enamored of equality that they would rather be equal in slavery than unequal in freedom", but the text does not contain the words "Americans were so enamored by equality" anywhere.

 His view on government reflects his belief in liberty and the need for individuals to be able to act freely while respecting others' rights.
 Of centralized government, he wrote that it "excels in preventing, not doing".
 Tocqueville continues to comment on equality by saying: "Furthermore, when citizens are all almost equal, it becomes difficult for them to defend their independence against the aggressions of power.
 As none of them is strong enough to fight alone with advantage, the only guarantee of liberty is for everyone to combine forces.
 But such a combination is not always in evidence".

-Tocqueville explicitly cites inequality as being incentive for the poor to become rich and notes that it is not often that two generations within a family maintain success and that it is inheritance laws that split and eventually break apart someone's estate that cause a constant cycle of churn between the poor and the rich, thereby over generations making the poor rich and the rich poor.
+Tocqueville explicitly cites inequality as being incentive for the poor to become rich.
+He observes that it is not often that two generations within a family maintain success, and considers inheritance laws which divide a person's estate among multiple heirs to cause a constant cycle of churn between the poor and the rich, thereby over generations making the poor rich and the rich poor.
 He cites protective laws in France at the time that protected an estate from being split apart among heirs, thereby preserving wealth and preventing a churn of wealth such as was perceived by him in 1835 within the United States.